TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/dss_display_test.md

 The example configures DPI Panel for Video Port 2.
 It sets the video timing parameters for DPI output interface.
+The example also adds a Panel driver that configures a Sii9022a bridge driver for DPI to HDMI output on board.

+\endcond

+\cond SOC_AM62LX
-The example also adds a Panel driver that configures a Sii9022a bridge driver for DPI to HDMI output on AM62P-SK board.
+The example configures DPI Panel for Video Port 1.
+It sets the video timing parameters for DPI output interface.
+The example also adds a Panel driver that configures a Sii9022a bridge driver for DPI to HDMI output on board.

+\endcond

+\cond SOC_AM62PX
 The example integrates bootloading funtionality with SBL on OSPI bootmedia.
 It also integrates Device manager functionality.
 The SBL stage 2 thread boots all the cores along with HLOS like Linux.
 Refer \ref SBL_BOOTING_LINUX_OSPI for boot flow sequence.

+\endcond

 # Supported Combinations {#EXAMPLES_DRIVERS_DSS_DISPLAY_TEST_COMBOS}